Azure/azure-openapi-validator/docs/tracked-extension-resources-are-not-allowed.md

 ## Description

-Extension resources cannot be of type tracked.
+Extension resources are always considered to be proxy and must not be of the type tracked.

 ## How to fix the violation

-Remove "location" property from the property bag of an extension resource.
+Remove the top level "location" property from the model of the extension resource.